rubyonjets/jets/docs/_docs/dev-speed.md

     Upload: 6.78 Mbit/s
     $

-There's no comparision.
+There is no comparison.
 It's the upload speed that destroys productivity.
-I've actually come to enjoy using Cloud9 and have been pretty happy with it.
+I've actually come to enjoy using Cloud9 and have been pretty happy with it, it even has some nice built-in Lambda local debugging features.

 Another approach for a team is to set up a CI/CD pipeline that will deploy when git commits are pushed.

-Would like to improve the speed of the deploying these large packages though and would love to try some ideas for this in the future.
+Would like to improve the speed of the deploying these large packages though and would love to try some ideas around this.

 <a id="prev" class="btn btn-basic" href="{% link _docs/surfacing-ruby-errors.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/database-support.md %}">Next Step</a>